An investor in emerging market equity should pay attention to these.

 It is not, because Brazil and other emerging nations like India or — on a minor scale — Poland, live under a regime of tax terrorism.

 In the same way that firms in war zones like Iraq or Sudan must invest extra resources in security, firms in countries like Brazil or India need to protect themselves against the vast government’s hunger for money.

 Since I opened my first business in Poland, I couldn’t stop seeing similarities with the Brazilian complex, dubious, and expensive tax regime.

-In Poland, inheritance of practices from the communist era explains this — the monetary surveillance apparatus and the need to take resources from private to public hands.
-Curiously, Brazil has a post-communist tax system without never being communist itself.
+In Poland, the inheritance of practices from the communist era explains this — the monetary surveillance apparatus and the need to take resources from private to public hands.
+Curiously, Brazil has a post-communist tax system without ever being communist itself.

 Complicated fiscal controls are almost a rule in these markets.
 In the Tax complexity index compiled by the Paderborn University and LMU Munich, of the 7 most complex systems, 6 are in emerging economies — the other is Italy.
 There are, however, emerging countries with simple taxes and low bureaucracy: Georgia, or Macedonia, for example.

 Three points to expect from tax laws when you are investing in emerging markets are: